j-machacek/DEEM/docs/index.md

   the restart strategy.
 - :material-star-four-points: **[DEEMI](deemi.md)** —
-  the improved variant: hybrid restart, success-history adaptation, optional surrogate pre-screening and an evaluation cache.
+  the improved variant: hybrid restart, success-history adaptation, optional surrogate pre-screening (RBF or Gaussian-process) and an evaluation cache.
 - :material-code-braces: **[API reference](reference/deem.md)** —
   the constructor arguments and attributes of the `DEEM` and `DEEMI` classes.